 General admission requirements

-- Why you are interested in a particular degree
+- Why you are interested in the degree program

 - Why you want to study at Indiana University

-Submit three letters of recommendation from people who can speak to your academic and research abilities Ideally, your recommenders are recent professors, researchers, or employers in a related field.
-(References from peers, colleagues, friends, or family members are not considered appropriate.)
+In SOPHAS, you will request three letters of recommendation from people who can speak to your academic and research abilities.
+Ideally, your recommenders are recent professors, researchers, or employers in a related field.
+References from peers, friends, or family members are not considered appropriate.

 Submit an updated curriculum vitae or resume that includes: